yergin/qt-cmake-vscode/README.md

 Customising the app
 -------------------

-The application name, version, source files and other app-specific information is specified in `cmake/AppInfo.cmake`.
+Set your application name, version, source files and other information in `cmake/AppInfo.cmake`.

 To change the application icon, replace the `*.ico` (Windows) and `*.icns` (macOS) files in the `resources` folder, setting `ICON_NAME` to the base file name (without the file extension) in `AppInfo.cmake`.
 The macOS utility script `macos\png2ico.sh` generates `ICO` and `ICNS` files from a `PNG`, should you need it.

-If developing a macOS agent (aka service/deamon) which must run without a task bar icon nor a main window, set `MACOSX_IS_AGENT` to `TRUE` in `AppInfo.cmake`.
+If developing a macOS agent (a.k.a. service or deamon) which must run without a task bar icon, set `MACOSX_IS_AGENT` to `TRUE` in `AppInfo.cmake`.

 Resource files who's data is needed at runtime should be placed in the `resources` folder and listed in `resources.qrc`.